aws-samples/aft-workshop-sample/README.md

 Sample repository and customization for AWS Control Tower Account Factory for Terraform (AFT).

 This repository is part of AFT lab.
-For detailed walkthrough, please check the lab in [AWS Control Tower Workshop](https://controltower.aws-management.tools/automation/).
+For detailed walkthrough, please check the lab in [AWS Control Tower Workshop - Account Factory for Terraform (AFT) ](https://catalog.workshops.aws/control-tower/en-US/customization/aft).

 ## How to use

 There are four branches in this repository, navigate to each branch for more content.
-Refer to instruction on [AWS Control Tower Workshop](https://controltower.aws-management.tools/automation/) for detailed walkthrough.
+Refer to instruction on [AWS Control Tower Workshop](https://catalog.workshops.aws/control-tower/en-US) for detailed walkthrough.

 ## Branch: aft-cloud9